hugofloresgarcia/miid/weekly_reports/week7/notes.md

 Most systems I saw preprocessed their data using [mixup](http://arxiv.org/abs/1710.09412), among other things.
 [SpecAugment](https://arxiv.org/pdf/1904.08779.pdf) is also popular, though it seems to be more popular in the speech recognition community.

-Another recurring technique in the literature is to use [multiple instance learning](https://doi.org/10.1016/j.artint.2013.06.003), where frame level predictions are pooled to produce a weak label.
+Another recurring technique in the literature is to do [multiple instance learning](https://doi.org/10.1016/j.artint.2013.06.003), where frame level predictions are pooled to produce a weak label.

 -